 More and more healthcare experts are talking about stress’s effects on addiction, but what does that mean?
 Does stress play a role in whether or not a person is susceptible to drug addiction?
 Does it have an impact on recovery?
 How about relapse prevention?
+Will an addiction treatment program help you recover?

 These are all important questions for you and families of individuals with a drug use disorder to ask.
 Here are some facts you need to know.